-Major Lines: variations and their meanings
+Major Lines in Palm Reading: variations and their meanings

 As we discussed in our previous article on the Basics of Palm Reading, there are three major lines of the hand that are analyzed in Palmistry: the Life Line, the Heart Line, and the Head Line.
 These three lines are most emphasized in palmistry due to their naturally occurring and tell-tale signs of powerful insight – they’re called the Major Lines.